 The utility companies are notorious for fluctuating and unreliable electricity prices.
 There is clearly an upward trend.

 With solar panels and simple math, we can calculate how much electricity will be generated, and most importantly, at what price, for at least the next 20 years (fixed-energy costs).

 Is It True You Can Produce Your Own Electricity With Solar Panels?

 Solar power provides energy independence.
-Similar to the energy security boost, solar power provides the great benefit of energy independence.
+Like the energy security boost, solar power provides the great benefit of energy independence.
 Again, the fuel, or rather photons from the sun, for solar panels cannot be bought or monopolized.
 It is free for all to use.
 Once you have solar panels on your roof, you have an essentially independent source of electricity that is all yours.
-This is important for individuals, but also for cities, counties, states, countries, and even companies.
+This is important for individuals, but also for cities, counties, states, countries and even companies.